arcticicestudio/snowsaw/CONTRIBUTING.md

 ## Getting Started

-snowsaw is an open source project and we love to receive contributions from the community!
+snowsaw is an open source project and we love to receive contributions from the [community][spectrum-community]!
 There are many ways to contribute, from [writing- and improving documentation and tutorials](#documentations), [reporting bugs](#bug-reports), [submitting enhancement suggestions](#enhancement-suggestions) which can be incorporated into this project by [submitting a pull request](#pull-requests).

 The project development workflow and process uses [GitHub Issues][gh-issues]- and [Pull Requests][gh-pr] management to track issues and pull requests including multiple [issue templates][gh-issues-templates].